 2. Dave & Adams

-Dave & Adams is a great way to sell your sports cards if you want to sell them directly and don't want to mess with complicated order fulfillment.
+Dave & Adams is a great way to sell your sports cards, Pokeman cards, and even a great place to sell Yugioh cards if you want to sell them directly and don’t want to mess with complicated order fulfillment.
 Dave & Adams will buy cards from you to list on their site.
-That means that you'll get a guaranteed price on every card, and they handle the details of finding new owners.
+That means that you’ll get a guaranteed price on every card, and they handle the details of finding new owners.

 This is a good option for people with large collections, especially if you don’t have many rare or highly valuable cards in the collection.
 It’s also good if you’re looking to cash out your collection quickly, or don’t want to learn the details of selling different kinds of cards.
 They’re also a good place to sell modern cards since a modern card tends to have less value than a vintage sports card.